canonical/subiquity/doc/reference/autoinstall-reference.rst

 Which kernel gets installed.
 Either the name of the package or the name of the flavour must be specified.

+The exact default kernel is ISO build specific, but generally the ``generic`` flavour is installed for Server and the ``hwe`` flavour is installed for Desktop.

 package
 ^^^^^^^